 - Fast connections

-- Only permits three devices to be connected at once
+- Only permits five devices to be connected at once

 One of the best things about this service is that its security features are enabled by default.
 There’s 256-bit encryption, automatic ad-blocking and malware-scanning, DNS and IPv6 leak protection, and an always-on kill switch included in every version of the app.
 You can pay with Bitcoin if you’d like, but CyberGhost doesn’t log any identifiable information so your privacy is guaranteed either way.
 Need help?
 You can reach customer support 24/7 over live chat.

-CyberGhost offers Windows, Android, MacOS, and iOS apps.
-Manual configuration is required for use with Linux systems and select wireless routers.
+CyberGhost offers Windows, Android, MacOS, Linux and iOS apps.
+Manual configuration is required for use with select wireless routers.

 - Consistently high speeds